 a.
-Pre-sampling procedure
+Pre-Sampling Procedure

-The integrity of $DI^{14}C$ samples can only be guaranteed if the samples are collected using the proper procedures and collected in ^{14}C -free environment.
+The integrity of DI14C samples can only be guaranteed if the samples are collected using the proper procedures and collected in a 14C-free environment.
 The bottles should be handled as little as possible and removed from their packing crates only when necessary.
 A data sheet(s) should be kept for each crate of bottles.
-For CLIVAR, NOSAMS provides data sheets indicating the information we require for each sample (Appendix 1).
+For GO-SHIP, NOSAMS provides data sheets indicating the information we require for each sample (Appendix 1).

 Additional information may include the following.
 Information regarding the history of each crate of bottles should be recorded on this sheet.
-This information should include identification of the laboratory in which the bottles were prepared, the shipping and storage history (dates and location) of each crate, information regarding the condition of laboratories and storage facilities (e.g. refrigerated or not) and identify other sampling programs in progress on the ship.
+This information should include identification of the laboratory in which the bottles were prepared, the shipping and storage history (dates and locations) of each crate, information regarding the condition of laboratories and storage facilities (e.g. refrigerated or not) and identify other sampling programs in progress on the ship.

 The items listed in Table 1 must be prepared before collection.
-The easiest and perhaps the safest way to prepare saturated $HgCl_2$ solutions for use at sea or in the field is to pre-weigh the $HgCl_2$ powder (ACS grade, crystal) into plastic bottles and add distilled water at sea.
-1The solubility of $HgCl_2$ is approximately 7g/100cc at 20°C; each sample requires 100 μl of solution.
+The easiest and perhaps safest way to prepare saturated HgCl2 solutions for use at sea or in the field is to pre-weigh the HgCl2 powder (ACS grade, crystal) into plastic bottles and add distilled water at sea.
+The solubility of HgCl2 is approximately 7g/100cc at $20^{\circ}C$; each sample requires 100 μl of solution.
 Thus, collection of 1000 water samples would require only 100 ml total solution.